 Many families have these problems during divorce.
 Because they are so common, the Texas family code gives your attorney the ability to protect you and make sure that you can have a stable life while your divorce proceeds.

 - Children: Texas courts may issue temporary orders for custody and visitation and child support.
 They can issue temporary restraining orders that protect your children and prohibit your child from being moved out of a certain area.

 - Living arrangements and spousal support: A court may order temporary spousal support.
 A court can also decide which spouse will live in the family home during the divorce.

-Property: A court can take a number of measures to ensure that property is protected
+- Property: A court can take a number of measures to ensure that property is protected during divorce, including:

 - require an inventory and appraisement of all property;

 - order spouses to provide books, papers and other documents;

 - appoint a receiver to further protect property;

 - Businesses: A court can provide a temporary order that gives one spouse control over a business.

 Courts also can issue temporary restraining orders in cases involving domestic violence or abuse.
 A family law attorney can advise you on the applicability of the Texas family code to your situation and minimize the stress of the divorce process on your life.